madprops/Lindora/README.md

 - Run python manage.py makemigrations server
 - Run python migrate server

-(the sequence of the migrations may not work sometimes and you might have to try a different approach)
+(The sequence of the migrations may not work sometimes and you might have to try a different approach)

 Then just:
 - python manage.py runserver (unless you're running it in production which you will need to do something entirely different)